The Siren Tower: History

 After retiring his former Perth-based group Heavy Weight Champ in 2007, singer-guitarist Grant McCulloch was on musical hiatus; this changed at the beginning of 2008 when Antistatic drummer Brody Simpson became a free agent.
 The pair had designs on creating something removed from the heavy rock sound of their previous acts.
 After lengthy discussions, it was decided the new project would explore the acoustic material McCulloch had been writing and pursue sounds borrowing from the folk, country and roots genres to complement their rock leanings.

 McCulloch and Simpson spent six months working on new material.
 In mid-2008 Clay Smith joined the band on guitars and Gareth Hughes on bass.
 The band moved into a room at R+R Studios in Perth, recently vacated by Karnivool, and began fleshing out their first songs; it was during this period that the band would settle on The Siren Tower as their moniker.

 In November 2008, the band played their debut show at Perth's Rosemount Hotel, supporting Will Stoker and the Embers.
 A few months later, in only their third performance, The Siren Tower played main support to Birds of Tokyo in front of a sold out Metro City crowd on the Wild Eyed Boy Tour.

 The band entered Underground Studios in Perth in June, 2009 to record two tracks for a double A-side release, Letter From The Edge of The Earth and The Bridgehouse.
 The sessions were engineered by Voltaire Twin's drummer Matt Giovannangelo.
 In August 2009 the band launched the double A-side to a sold out Amplifier Bar in Perth.
 Drum Media had this to say of the release..."This band was always going to be good, it was only ever a question of how good they were going to be, and if their double a-side single is anything to go by – the answer is bloody good."

-In mid-2009, Mark McEwen of Perth band, Nix was added on guitar, Smith moved to keyboard/guitar.
+In mid-2009, Mark McEwen of the Perth band, Nix, was added on guitar, while Smith moved to keyboard/guitar.

 In November 2009 The Siren Tower won Stagebound, a competition to award a West Australian act a slot on the 2010 Southbound Festival.
 The band joined the bill which included headliners such as Yeah Yeah Yeahs, Grizzly Bear, Major Lazer and other national and international acts.